idiotic/idiotic/README.md

 centralized system, this necessitates the creation of an additional layer of communication.
-With idiotic, you can simply run an instance on each computer whose devices you want to include, and then control them from any other instance as though they were local.
+With idiotic, you can simply run an instance on each computer whose devices you want to include, and then control them from any other instance as though they were local. _This is pretty close to being complete, but lacks some arguably important features._

 ## REST API ##

-idiotic comes with a full-featured REST API that might end up being backwards-compatible with OpenHAB's.... _This doesn't exist yet._
+idiotic comes with an easily extensible REST API, with an optional compatibility layer for mimicking OpenHAB's REST API.